 Bess enlisted the help of Robert Smythson to design Hardwick; this was pretty radical in itself but the building design was also a bold step exploring new ideas of the time.
-Large galzed windows adorn the hall and inside, the three floors take you on something of a magical msytery tour with ellaborate rooms designed to wow.
+Large glazed windows adorn the Hall and, inside, the three floors take you on something of a magical mystery tour, with elaborate rooms designed to wow.

 Weaving a magical story

 Unravelling the past

-With its collection of fragile textile, Hardwick has its work cut out when it comes to conservation and its not just tapestries that make up the collection.
+With its collection of fragile textiles, Hardwick has its work cut out when it comes to conservation and it's not just tapestries that make up the collection.
 We care for an extensive collection of textiles, furniture, paintings, ceramics and other decorative objects.
 Every year work continues to conserve another wonderful part of the collection and by visting Hardwick you're helping to support this important work.

 In the old kitchen you can discover more about the life and work of Hardwick's servants.
 Learn about 'an awe-inspiring little woman dressed in black' and the 'odd man' who lit the house.